FirebirdSQL/oltp-emul/qa/oltp-emul/readme_quick_start.txt

    Windows host, run Notepad.exe and load this file in editor using Ctrl-O ("Open File" dialog).

 9. Full description of test: doc/oltp_emul_test_for_firebird_25_and_30_-_description.doc (rus)

-10. Samples of performance analysis see in folder 'reports' (several .xls files for each FB version)